songssssss/GCP-PDE-preparation/Questions/examples.md

 Write a job template in Cloud Dataproc to perform the data transfer.
 Install an FTP server on a Compute Engine VM to receive the files and move them to Cloud Storage.

+Answer is Execute gsutil rsync from the on-premises servers.

+Dataflow is on cloud is external; "don't allow access from external IPs to their on-premises resources" so no dataflow.
+---
+Question 113

+You have Cloud Functions written in Node.js that pull messages from Cloud Pub/Sub and send the data to BigQuery.
+You observe that the message processing rate on the Pub/Sub topic is orders of magnitude higher than anticipated, but there is no error logged in Stackdriver Log Viewer.

+What are the two most likely causes of this problem?
+(Choose two.)
+Publisher throughput quota is too small.
+Total outstanding messages exceed the 10-MB maximum.
+Error handling in the subscriber code is not handling run-time errors properly.
+The subscriber code cannot keep up with the messages.
+The subscriber code does not acknowledge the messages that it pulls.

+Answers are;
+C. Error handling in the subscriber code is not handling run-time errors properly.
+E. The subscriber code does not acknowledge the messages that it pulls.

+By not acknowleding the pulled message, this result in it be putted back in Cloud Pub/Sub, meaning the messages accumulate instead of being consumed and removed from Pub/Sub.
+The same thing can happen ig the subscriber maintains the lease on the message it receives in case of an error.
+This reduces the overall rate of processing because messages get stuck on the first subscriber.
+Also, errors in Cloud Function do not show up in Stackdriver Log Viewer if they are not correctly handled.
+A: No problem with publisher rate as the observed result is a higher number of messages and not a lower number.
+B: if messages exceed the 10MB maximum, they cannot be published.
+D: Cloud Functions automatically scales so they should be able to keep up.

+---
+Question 118

+You currently have a single on-premises Kafka cluster in a data center in the us-east region that is responsible for ingesting messages from IoT devices globally.
+Because large parts of globe have poor internet connectivity, messages sometimes batch at the edge, come in all at once, and cause a spike in load on your Kafka cluster.
+This is becoming difficult to manage and prohibitively expensive.

+What is the Google-recommended cloud native architecture for this scenario?
+Edge TPUs as sensor devices for storing and transmitting the messages.
+Cloud Dataflow connected to the Kafka cluster to scale the processing of incoming messages.
+An IoT gateway connected to Cloud Pub/Sub, with Cloud Dataflow to read and process the messages from Cloud Pub/Sub.
+A Kafka cluster virtualized on Compute Engine in us-east with Cloud Load Balancing to connect to the devices around the world.

+Answer is An IoT gateway connected to Cloud Pub/Sub, with Cloud Dataflow to read and process the messages from Cloud Pub/Sub.

+Alterative to Kafka in google cloud native service is Pub/Sub and Dataflow punched with Pub/Sub is the google recommended option

+---
+Question 119

+You have a petabyte of analytics data and need to design a storage and processing platform for it.
+You must be able to perform data warehouse-style analytics on the data in Google Cloud and expose the dataset as files for batch analysis tools in other cloud providers.
+What should you do?
+Store and process the entire dataset in BigQuery.
+Store and process the entire dataset in Cloud Bigtable.
+Store the full dataset in BigQuery, and store a compressed copy of the data in a Cloud Storage bucket.
+Store the warm data as files in Cloud Storage, and store the active data in BigQuery.
+Keep this ratio as 80% warm and 20% active.

+Explanation:
+BigQuery: Ideal for data warehouse-style analytics due to its scalability, ease of use, and powerful querying capabilities.
+Cloud Storage: Provides a way to store a compressed copy of the data, making it accessible for batch processing tools on other cloud providers.

+BigQuery can read compressed files directly if they are in supported formats like GZIP for CSV and JSON files.
+However, it cannot query directly from compressed files in Cloud Storage.
+You would need to load or query the data into BigQuery, where it can handle compressed input during loading